Rasem Badran

 Rasem Jamal Badran (راسم بدران; born 1945 in Palestine) is a Saudi Arabian/Jordanian architect of Palestinian descent whose works are based on a methodological approach in defining Architecture as a continuous dialogue between contemporary needs and historical inherited cultural values.

 Education

 Rasem Badran received his early education in Ramallah.
 In 1970 Badran graduated with a degree in architecture from Technische Universität Darmstadt (Darmstadt University of Technology) in former West Germany.
-Rasem Badran is considered as one of the top 65 notable Alumni of Darmstadt University of Technology.